Garbage Guts - Emily S. Smith, published by Larrikin House Genre: Children

 Emily S. Smith: Sarah Ferguson, the Duchess of York, read ‘How To Hug a Cactus’ on her YouTube channel “Storytime with Fergie and Friends”.
 It’s had over 40 000 views.

-David-Jack Fletcher also has a short story published in British magazine Horrified and has another submission, ‘Quietus’, accepted for an American anthology titled Madam Gray’s Vault of Gore and due for release early next year
+David-Jack Fletcher had a short story published in British magazine Horrified and another submission, ‘Quietus’, accepted for an American anthology Madam Gray’s Vault of Gore

-Erin Munzenberger’s story titled ‘Spores’ is due to be published in Midnight Echo 16 in early December
+Erin Munzenberger’s story titled ‘Spores’ was published in Midnight Echo 16

 Lisa Barron’s book The Tatter of Life is now distributed in India through their new online book store Pothi Books, giving her strong following in India affordable access to her writing.